- Day of Unity Proclamation

 In 2012, President Susan A. Cole designated Tuesday, February 7, as Montclair State University’s Day of Unity in response to bias threats directed toward the LGBTQ community that occurred that same year on January, 26, 27 and 30.
 The day has since become one in which all members of the campus community are encouraged to attend and come together to celebrate our differences and re-confirm our commitment to creating a supportive campus environment for all.

-- The inaugural Day of Unity consisted of a Unity Rally in the Student Center Quad and was cosponsored by the Student Government Association, SPECTRUMS, the Greek community, the NAACP and Brotherhood, and several women’s groups in conjunction with the LGBTQ Center.
+- The inaugural Day of Unity consisted of a Unity Rally in the Student Center Quad and was cosponsored by the Student Government Association, SPECTRUMS, the Greek community, the NAACP, and The Brotherhood/La Hermandad, and several women’s groups in conjunction with the LGBTQ Center.
 Students posted signs around campus that read, “Hate is not a Montclair State value.”
 This phrase has since become ingrained in our community.

 - The third annual Day of Unity in 2014 featured a keynote address in the Student Center Ballrooms by James Clementi, brother of Tyler Clementi.